Rohan-rccodes/bgcolor-changer/README.md

-# Resume Using HTML and CSS
+# Background change on button click using HTML, CSS, and JavaScript

 This webpage features a button that changes the background color using HTML, CSS, and JavaScript.
 It demonstrates basic interactivity, allowing users to modify the page's appearance for a more